VirtoCommerce/vc-build/docs/targets.md

 :::
 ## Update
 Updates platform and modules depending on parameters either to the latest versions or stable bundle.
-By default updates to the latest bundle.
+By default updates to the latest stable bundle.
 With an -v parameter you can specify the bundle version.
 With an -edge parameter updates to the latest available versions.
 ```console
 vc-build Update